Elainex0930/Elainex0930.github.io/hobbies.md

 I'd like to grab knowlegde whenever I see it, but the power was whatever limited.
 I told myself, always be curious, but expertise in only one term.

-I used to be trapped in a severe depression caused by gender identification disorder (`GID`), academic and emotional stress in 2023.
+I used to be trapped in a severe depression caused by gender identification disorder (`GID` in `DSM-5`, also *gender incongruence* in `ICD-11`), academic and emotional stress in 2023.
 I turned better and did plenty of works in my 2024.

 A total amount of about 25 days of vocation in 2024 made me better in my researchs.
 Maybe I need to take a full-long rest, but a fulfilled life may be more fit for me however.